-WWE News: Brutal Triple Powerbomb Botch From The Shield Leaves Dolph Ziggler In A Lot Of Pain [Video]
+WWE News: Brutal Triple Powerbomb Botch From The Shield Leaves Dolph Ziggler In A Lot Of Pain

 Not long after that, the brutal table spot took place.

-During the chaos after the match, The Shield band together to take out Dolph Ziggler once and for all.
-They triple-team him and set him up for their patented Triple Powerbomb, but they planned on putting Ziggler through a table that was set up in the ring.
+During the chaos after the match, The Shield banded together to take out Dolph Ziggler once and for all.
+They triple-teamed him and set him up for their patented Triple Powerbomb; they planned on putting Ziggler through a table that was set up in the ring.

-Unfortunately, things don’t always go as planned and such was this case in Birmingham as the fans didn’t get to see Ziggler put through a table.
-No, the table didn’t break even the smallest bit and the former World Heavyweight Champion took the full force on his back without any give.
+Unfortunately, things don’t always go as planned and in Birmingham, the fans didn’t get to see Ziggler put through a table.
+The table didn’t break, and the former World Heavyweight Champion took the full force on his back without any give.

 Not The Best Triple Powerbomb! pic.twitter.com/o9HIqECHyi